WHAT MAKES IT DIFFERENT?

 In a word, Gravity!

-The Combination3® Truck is a unique, ambidextrous tool.
+The Combination3® Truck is a unique, ambidextrous tool that allows us to clean pipes, tanks, and a variety of other structures while in operation.
 It can vacuum using suction and pump using positive pressure, as well as perform jetting.
 Here, we’re going to examine the differences between traditional technology versus the powerful capabilities of the Combination3® Truck.

 Let’s take a look at how traditional vacuum technology works